Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

   About:

   This Python script is effectively a batch submission script.
-It uses the Balsam API to check out resources at a Balsam site, and submits libEnsemble as a Balsam Job onto those resources.
-Note that customizing the Globus transfer of the ``balsam_forces.yaml`` file is necessary
+It uses the Balsam API to check out resources (a ``BatchJob``) at a Balsam site, and submits libEnsemble as a Balsam Job onto those resources.
+If transferring statfiles back to your personal machine, it also waits until they are all returned and cancels the remote ``BatchJob``.

   Configuring:

+  Every field in UPPER_CASE can be adjusted. ``BALSAM_SITE``, ``PROJECT``, and ``QUEUE`` among others will probably need adjusting. ``LIBE_NODES`` and ``LIBE_RANKS`` specify a subset of resources specifically for libEnsemble out of ``BATCH_NUM_NODES``.
+  If the ``forces.from_yaml()`` path in the calling script wasn't adjusted, then ``TRANSFER_CONFIG_FILE`` can be enabled, with ``INPUT_FILE`` set to point to the ``balsam_forces.yaml`` configuration file on your local machine.

-### Running libEnsemble
+### Running libEnsemble locally

+First make sure that all Balsam apps are synced with the Balsam service:

+    python define_apps.py

-Then to run with local comms (multiprocessing) with one manager and `N` workers:
+Then run libEnsemble with multiprocessing comms, with one manager and `N` workers:

     python run_libe_forces_balsam.py --comms local --nworkers N

-To run with MPI comms using one manager and `N-1` workers:
+Or, run with MPI comms using one manager and `N-1` workers:

     mpirun -np N python run_libe_forces.py

-**This run libEnsemble itself in-place, with only Forces submitted to a Balsam site.**

-To run both libEnsemble and the Forces app on a Balsam site, use:

-  python submit_libe_forces_balsam.py

-Application parameters can be adjusted in `balsam_forces.yaml`.
+Many libEnsemble parameters can be adjusted in `balsam_forces.yaml`.

-Note that each function and path must be accessible and/or importable on the remote machine.
-Absolute paths are recommended.
-**This runs libEnsemble itself in-place, with only forces submitted to a Balsam site.**

 To remove output before the next run, use:

     ./cleanup.sh

+**This runs libEnsemble itself in-place, with only Forces submitted to a Balsam site.**

+### (Optional) Running libEnsemble remotely

+The previous instructions for running libEnsemble are understandably insufficient if running with lots of workers or if the simulation/generation functions are computationally expensive.

+To run both libEnsemble and the Forces app on the compute nodes at Balsam site, use:

+    python define_apps.py
+    python submit_libe_forces_balsam.py

 ### (Optional) Configuring data-transfer via Balsam and Globus

-Although the raw results of forces runs are available in Balsam sites, remote or local, this is understandably insufficient for the simulation function's capability to evaluate results and determine the final status of an app run if it's running on another machine.
+Although the raw results of forces runs are available in Balsam sites, this is understandably insufficient for the simulation function's capability to evaluate results and determine the final status of an app run if it's running on another machine.